with 3 comments Estimated reading time: 11 minutes

 Objectives: Active social media program, promotions, reputation management.

-The objectives shown above are examples, and not exclusive to the listed goals.
-While we mentioned “establishing trust” under “Becoming an authoritative source,” establishing trust is also a key issue to increasing sales.
+Nor are they exclusive.
+For instance, while we mentioned “establishing trust” under “Becoming an authoritative source,” establishing trust is also a key issue to increasing sales.

 The Overlooked Goal

 In developing your website goals, it’s vital to consider your ideal visitor.
 Clients often fall back on “our buyers are diverse,” but a website aimed at everyone may attract no one.

 Your content needs to instantly appeal to your ideal visitors, convince them you are worthy of their time, and make it easy for them to take the next step.